 - To balance the needs of all road users

-- To enable the most vulnerable to be able to travel
+- To enable the most vulnerable to travel

 - To support and stimulate the local economy